Intermesh/groupoffice7-docs/docs/02_Webclient/01_Creating_a_module.md

 ### Done!
-Now refresh the Angular app and it should have the hello world icon on the start screen!
+Now refresh the Angular app and it should have the hello world launcher available.